Virtual-Repetitions/fly-log-shipper/README.md

 # NOTICE

 Please note this is a fork of [fly-log-shipper](https://github.com/superfly/fly-log-shipper).
+It was forked because we used [overmind](https://github.com/DarthSim/overmind) in our Fly applications and `fly-log-shipper` could not process our `overmind` logs since they were not valid JSON.

 This removes support for all providers except Loki in our Vector configuration.